Abhinavfreecodecamp/visualization/README.md

 # Amazon Food Reviews Visualization
 TSNE Visualization of Amazon Food Reviews

-This repository contains Visualization of Amazon Food Reviews Datase.
+This repository contains T-sne Visualization of Amazon Food Reviews Datase.
 The Dataset can be downloaded from Kaggle: https://www.kaggle.com/snap/amazon-fine-food-reviews This case Study Contains Implementation of Following Algorithms
 Following type of word to vector encoding used:

 1. One hot encoding.